Kalmat/PyWinCtl/README.md

 macOS doesn't "like" controlling windows from other apps, so there are two separate classes you can use:

 - To control your own application's windows: MacOSNSWindow() is based on NSWindow Objects (you have to pass the NSApp() Object reference).
 - To control other applications' windows: MacOSWindow() is based on Apple Script, so it is slower and, in some cases, tricky (uses window name as reference), but it's working fine in most cases.
-You will likely need to grant permissions on Settings->Security&Privacy->Accessibility.
+You will likely need to grant permissions on Settings -> Security&Privacy -> Accessibility.

 ## Menu Features